boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Color Mapping Type

-Using the Color Mapping type, you can apply the colors to the series either based on data or index.
+By using the Color Mapping type, you have the ability to apply colors to the series, either based on data or index.

 ![Color Mapping Type option](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/color-mapping-type-options.png)

 ***Data***

-It allows you to apply color for chart series based on data.
-If you want to apply a specific color to specific data(i.e. Violet color for 2021, Sky Blue color for 2022, and green for 2020), you can use Data based color mapping.
-By default, the Color Mapping Type will be `Data`.
+It allows you to apply color to chart series based on data.
+If you want to assign a specific color to specific data (e.g., Violet for 2021, Sky Blue for 2022, and green for 2020), you can use data-based color mapping.
+The default Color Mapping Type is `Data`.

 ![Color Mapping Type Data](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/data-type-color.png)

 ***Index***

-It allows you to apply color for chart series based on `Index`.
-Such that the colors are maintained based on index even if data is changed.
-It shows only 15 different colors.
-After that, the color will be repeated from above colors.
+It allows you to apply color to chart series based on the `Index`, so that the colors remain consistent even if the data is changed.
+It only shows a maximum of 15 different colors, after which the colors will be repeated from the ones above.

-For example, If you are displaying the countries based on the increasing order of the case count, then index-based color mapping will be useful to set the colors based on the rank.
-Say red color to the top, then the red color will be maintained for the country having the largest case count.
+For example, if you are displaying the countries based on the increasing order of the case count, then index-based color mapping will be useful to set the colors based on the rank.
+For instance, assigning the red color to the top-ranked country will be maintained for the country with the largest case count.

 ![Color Mapping Type Index](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/index-based-color.png)

-**Note:** We prefer to use Index based color customization only for minimum data(upto 15 series).
+> **Note:** We only prefer to use index-based color customization for a minimum amount of data, up to 15 series.

 ### Font settings

-This section allows you to customize font size of chart elements.
+This section allows you to customize the font size of chart elements.

 ![Font settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/font-settings.png)

 #### Auto font Size and font size

-By default, the 'Auto Font Size' property is enabled.
-Auto font size property used to set font size based on dashboard viewing client machine resolution.
-If the user wants to customize or set fixed font size, then the user needs to disable the auto font size and set the required font size.
+By default, the `Auto Font Size` property is enabled.
+The auto font size property is used to set the font size based on the resolution of the machine on which the dashboard is being viewed.
+If the user wants to customize or set a fixed font size, they need to disable the auto font size and manually set the desired font size.

 #### Formatting

-This allows you to customize the color for the widget.
+This feature enables you to personalize the color of the widget.

 ![Formatting](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/formatting.png)